 To reinforce the lesson, your student will complete online content and interactive activities at A Grade Ahead Online’s website—online.agradeahead.com.
 Each student will have a unique log in and password to use and can complete the activities at his or her leisure.
 (The amount of homework is the same as it has been in the past—the equivalent of three days of homework exercises.)

-Your student’s work will be automatically graded with immediate feedback.
-The online activities also have a rationale for all questions, so students can see why they got the question wrong or right.
+Your student’s work will be automatically graded.
+The online activities also have a rationale for all questions, so students can see why they got the question correct or incorrect.

 Your child should use the monthly lesson booklet throughout the month until he or she receives a new booklet the following month.
 Each math and English booklet consists of four sections, one for each week of the month.

-If your child is enrolled in math and is in grades Kindergarten through Pre-Algebra I, he or she will complete numerical drills through our A Grade Ahead Online program.
-These drills will help your child improve his or her arithmetic skills, like addition, subtractions, multiplication, division, etc. If your student performs well on the first set of numerical drills, they will be challenged to more difficult drills, adapting to your student’s skill level.
+If your child is enrolled in math and is in 2nd grade through Pre-Algebra I, he or she will complete numerical drills through our A Grade Ahead Online program.
+These drills will help your child improve his or her arithmetic skills, like addition, subtraction, multiplication, division, etc. If your student performs well on the first set of numerical drills, they will be challenged to more difficult drills, adapting to your student’s skill level.